 Chart 37 shows several common measures of valuation converted to a common scale for comparability.
-In the past few mon hs, the valuations for real estate and high yield credit have increased while the valuation for non-U.S. developed equity has decreased.
-U.S. equity continues to have higher valuations than non-U.S. developed and emerging market equity.
+In the past few months, the valuations for emerging market equity, private equity and high yield credit have decreased.
+U.S. equity persistently has higher valuations than non-U.S. developed and emerging market equity.